 Peripheral Reality

-The project includes nine works in layered digital photography, 80 × 80 × 10 cm, along with a three-channel video installation and a single-channel video.
+The project includes nine layered digital photographic works (80 × 80 × 10 cm), a three-channel video installation, and a single-channel video.

 Peripheral Reality, Iran, 2009-10 © Tooraj Khamenehzadeh